Ukraine vote slows momentum for further Russia sanctions in EU

 "We welcome statements by the Russian Federation indicating that it will respect the will of the Ukrainian people and engage in a dialogue with the new Ukrainian president," European Commission President Jose Manuel Barroso and Herman Van Rompuy, head of the body representing the EU's 28 governments, said in a statement.

-Barroso later called Poroshenko to congratulate him that the election took place "largely in line with international standards", his office said, and reiterated the EU's commitment to support Ukraine, a reference to the 11 billion euro (8.9 billion pounds) aid package the EU has offered Kiev.
+Barroso later called Poroshenko to congratulate him that the election took place "largely in line with international standards", his office said, and reiterated the EU's commitment to support Ukraine, a reference to the 11 billion euro ($15 billion) aid package the EU has offered Kiev.

 German Chancellor Angela Merkel welcomed preliminary results showing Poroshenko, a billionaire owner of chocolate factories, could win enough support to avert a run-off election.